 What have I learned about myself and my own learning during this time?

 What were my successes?

 What are my goals for next year?

 After experiencing what it’s like to step into a teacher’s shoes (while also wearing working and parent shoes), parents will appreciate any words of encouragement.

 Planning for the new year

 Getting together the resources and plans we need to hit the ground running in the new year will reduce stress and give us a semblance of control.
-While the plans we make will still be founded on the central goal of student learning, remote teaching gives us a new framework to tackle.
 Here’s a few things you can plan for: